apache/hudi/website/docs/hoodie_deltastreamer.md

 For DFS sources the following behaviors are expected:

-- For JSON file format you always need to inform a schema.
-If the target hudi table follows the same schema from the source file, you just need to inform the schema for source, if don't you need to inform schemas for both.
+- For JSON DFS source, you always need to set a schema.
+If the target Hudi table follows the same schema as from the source file, you just need to set the source schema.
+If not, you need to set schemas for both source and target.
 - `HoodieDeltaStreamer` reads the files under the source path (`hoodie.deltastreamer.source.dfs.root`) directly, so you should not expect the tool to recognize partitions under this path as fields of the dataset.
 Detailed examples can be found [here](https://github.com/apache/hudi/issues/5485).

 ### Kafka